INTRODUCTION

 BENEFITS OF A DAIRY-FREE DIET

 Switching to a dairy-free diet offers significant benefits for those with lactose intolerance.
 Eliminating dairy removes the source of undigested lactose, reducing bloating, cramps and gas.
-This change leads to a more comfortable digestive process and better nutrient absorption.
-Many people report improved energy levels and reduced chronic inflammation in the digestive tract after making the switch, ultimately contributing to long-term digestive comfort and enhanced overall health and wellbeing.
+This change leads to a more comfortable digestive process and improved nutrient absorption.
+Many individuals report improved energy levels and reduced chronic inflammation in the digestive tract after making the switch, ultimately contributing to long-term digestive comfort and enhanced overall health and wellbeing.

 NUTRITIONAL ADVANTAGES OF PLANT-BASED ALTERNATIVES